-IFRA-Nigeria is a non-for-profit Institute set up to promote research in the social sciences and the humanities, as well as enhance collaborative work between scholars in France and West Africa.
-First established in 1990, the Institute is operating from the Universitie of Ibadan (Institute of African Studies).
+IFRA-Nigeria is one the 27 Public Research Institutes under the French Ministry of Foreign Affairs based overseas.
+It was set up to promote research in the social sciences and the humanities, as well as enhance collaborative work between scholars in France and West Africa.
+First established in 1990, the Institute is operating from the University of Ibadan (Institute of African Studies).

 IFRA-Nigeria promotes excellent, pertinent and cutting-edge ’Made in Nigeria’ research in Social Sciences and the Humanities at the University of Ibadan, Nigeria.
 IFRA-Nigeria fosters field research and international collaborative research projects.
 It also runs a residency program and is currently developing its capacity to provide accommodation to scholars.